 - Then add the chopped brinjal and saute e until it turns tender.
 Add salt and sprinkle some water so it gets cooked fast

 - Finally garnish it with coriander leaves and turn off the flame.
-Add a Tbsp of lime juice at the end.
+Add a tablespoon of lime juice at the end.

-Adjust the amount of lime juice if 1 Tbsp is not sour enough.
+Adjust the amount of lime juice if 1 tablespoon is not sour enough.
 The final dish should be slightly tangy and spicy.

 The chilli taste is slightly more in this dish.
 If you can't handle the chilli tone it down.